-This webpage is dedicated to the tool RE:IN, providing information on the latest version available, together with a tutorial, FAQ, and example files that correspond to investigations carried out in our publications.
+This webpage is dedicated to the tool RE:IN, providing information on the latest version available.

 The Reasoning Engine for Interaction Networks (RE:IN) is a tool that runs online in your web browser, which is designed for the synthesis and analysis of biological programs.
 Specifically, it encapsulates a methodology that uses automated reasoning to transform a set of critical components, ‘possible’ interactions and regulation functions into a dynamic explanation of experimental observations.
 Components and possible interactions are defined to construct an ‘abstract’ network topology, which implicitly defines a number of concrete topologies.
 This formalism allows us to capture some of the uncertainty in the interactions that may or may not exist between biological components due to noisy or limited experimental data.
 Experimental observations are encoded as constraints on network trajectories.
 RE:IN synthesises those concrete networks that satisfy the constraints, and permits the user to query the set of consistent models to formulate predictions of untested behaviour.